jdmaasakkers/cs205_finalreport/README.md

 Image recognition is a hot topic in machine learning.
 It has a lot of applications including in tagging people in photos, augmented reality, improving image search, and self-driving vehicles that have to identify different objects on the road and respond based on their location and movement.
 In this project statistical learning theory in used in the OpenMP+MPI and Spark frameworks to classify images.
 Both model and data parallelization are explored as many examples of labeled images are critical to training an accurate model.

-(%% Include state-of-the-art image recognition)
+(%% Include state-of-the-art image recognition including references)

 ### Project Goals
 - Implement both serial, OpenMPI+MPI, and Spark regularized statistical learning algorithms.
 This will initially take the form of a linear classifier (e.g. 1-layer neural network) with L-2 loss.